 Today we remember Beat poet Bob Kaufman, who died on this date -- January 12 -- in 1986.
 He appeared as Chuck Berman in Jack Kerouac's Desolation Angels.

 Interestingly -- to me at least -- the couple of times that he is mentioned in Gerald Nicosia's Memory Babe: A Critical Biography of Jack Kerouac, Kaufman is partying with Jack at significant transition points: once right after Gary Snyder leaves for Japan, and once right after Jack leaves Ferlinghetti's cabin in Big Sur.
+No references to Kaufman appear in the index to the two books of Kerouac's letters edited by Ann Charters, nor is he mentioned in the index of Kerouac's published journals, Windblown World.

 I get the sense that Kaufman is generally underestimated as a poet -- you would do well to check out his work.